lfortran/lfortran/doc/src/asr/programming_generics.md

 ## Prerequisite

 Variables inside of a generic function are typed with a *deferred types*.
 For example, we may want to define a function that calculate the sum of a generic array which can take any number type.
-Using a deferred type `T`, we may want to declare the function as follows:
+Using a deferred type `T`, we may want to declare the following generic function:

 ```fortran
 function array_sum(arr) result(r)